smartnodes-lab/tensorlink/README.md

     - Automatically manages partitioning and synchronization of model components across nodes.
     - Seamlessly supports both data and model parallelism.

 - `DistributedOptimizer`: An optimizer wrapper built for `DistributedModel` to ensure synchronized parameter updates across distributed nodes.
    - Compatible with native PyTorch and Hugging Face optimizers.

-- Nodes Types (`tensorlink.nodes`): Tensorlink provides three key node types to enable robust distributed machine learning workflows:
-   - `UserNode`: Handles job submissions and result retrieval, facilitating interaction with `DistributedModel` for training and inference.
-Required for public network participation.
-   - `WorkerNode`: Manages active jobs, connections to users, and processes data for model execution.
-   - `ValidatorNode`: Secures and coordinates training tasks and node interactions, ensuring job integrity on the public network.
+- **APIs** handling job requests and on-demand inference for open-source huggingface models.

 - **Public Computational Resources**: By default, Tensorlink nodes are integrated with a smart contract-secured network, enabling:
    - Incentive mechanisms to reward contributors for sharing computational power.
    - Access to both free and paid machine learning resources.
    - Configuration options for private networks, supporting local or closed group machine learning workflows.

-### Limitations in this Release
+### Current Limitations

 - Bugs, performance issues, and limited network availability are expected.
-- **Model Support**: Tensorlink currently supports scriptable PyTorch models (`torch.jit.script`) and select open-source Hugging Face models not requiring API-keys.
+- **Model Support**: Tensorlink currently supports open-source Hugging Face models not requiring API-keys.
+Safe and secure custom model distribution methods are currently under development.
-   - **Why?** Security and serialization constraints for un-trusted P2P interactions.
-We're actively working on custom serialization methods to support all PyTorch model types.
-Feedback and contributions to accelerate this effort are welcome!
-- **Job Constraints**:
-    - **Model Size**: Due to limited worker availability in this initial release, public jobs are best suited for models under ~1 billion parameters.
+- **Model Size Constraints**: Due to limited worker availability in this initial release, public jobs are best suited for models under ~10 billion parameters.
-        - **Future Plans**: We are actively expanding network capacity, and the next update (expected soon) will increase this limit, enabling support for larger models and more complex workflows.
 - **Worker Allocation**: Public jobs are currently limited to one worker.
 Data parallel acceleration is temporarily disabled for public tasks but can be enabled for local jobs or private clusters.
 - Internet latency and connection speeds can significantly impact the performance of public jobs, which may become problematic for certain training and inference scenarios.

-## Training and Inference with Tensorlink
+## Training and Inference with PyTorch

 ### Installation